 The interviewer said, “What language?”
-He replied, “My fellow officers and I coined our own language.
+He replied, “My fellow officers and I coined our language.
 We called it omptspraken.
 It is a language in which you deny responsibility for what you do.
-So, folover example, if somebody asks you why did you it, you say it is my duty, my obligation, I had to, one should, one must.”
+So, for example, if somebody asks you why you did it, you say it is my duty, my obligation, I had to, one should, one must.”

-Whether it is a father, mother or child, doing things out of duty takes away choice.
+Whether it is a father, mother, or child, doing things out of duty takes away choice.
 It takes the joy out of it.
 It is also pretty dangerous because it makes good nazis out of us all.

 YT: So, any time choice is taken out of the relationship, it can disrupt or destroy a relationship.

-Marshall Rosenberg: Any time someone hears, “should” or “have to” it depletes and drains the relationship.
+Marshall Rosenberg: Any time someone hears “should” or “have to,” it depletes and drains the relationship.
 You can say to another person, “You have to.
 You don’t have any choice.”

-People think you have to do what the emperor says, or what the king says, or the president, or your parents, or your husband.
+People think you have to do what the emperor says, the king says, the president, your parents, or your husband.

 YT: So NVC provides us the empathy to get more connection to ourselves in life?

 Marshall Rosenberg: I work a lot with people who are depressed.
 When I say, “What needs of yours are not getting met?” they don’t know what to say.

-So it is a gift to the other person to clearly express what is causing the pain inside us; not to put our needs ahead or try to get them met though duty or guilt.
+So it is a gift to the other person to clearly express what is causing the pain inside us, not to put our needs ahead or try to get them met through duty or guilt.
 NVC is based on getting everybody’s needs met.

 YT: What can you share about dealing with internal voices of criticism and judgment?

-Marshall Rosenberg: NVC is a technique to hear the beautiful messages, the truth behind the criticism is an unmet need if you allow yourself to hear what the speaker intends to communicate.
+Marshall Rosenberg: NVC is a technique to hear beautiful messages; the truth behind the criticism is an unmet need if you allow yourself to hear what the speaker intends to communicate.

 YT: Many people wonder, “Is this judgmental language natural?
 Because I can’t seem to get rid of it.

 But that is not natural.
 It is not a natural language.
-Any living thing has in its consciousness the ability to get its needs met or it does not survive.
-If a tree puts its roots down into a dry area it has to have something internal inside to make a choice and shift where to put its roots.
+Any living thing has in its consciousness the ability to get its needs met, or it does not survive.
+If a tree puts its roots down in a dry area, it has to have something internal inside to make a choice and shift where to put its roots.